-The Northern Territory has a long and continuous history of gold mining, with more than 20 million ounces of gold produced, primarily from three main goldfields in Pine Creek, Tennant Creek and the Tanami.
+The Northern Territory has a long and continuous history of gold mining, with around 20 million ounces of gold produced, primarily from three main goldfields in Pine Creek, Tennant Creek and the Tanami.

 The operations include the Callie deposit (>7.6 Moz), the 5.83 Moz Auron deposit, the Federation South Limb and the Liberator deposit.
 The total pre-mining gold endowment at the mine was 14.2 Moz at the end of 2017.
 Gold is processed at a plant at The Granites, 40km east of the mine.

 The Pine Creek Orogen has a 150 year history of gold mining with more than 4 million ounces of gold produced.
 Most deposits are orogenic gold deposits in the Palaeoproterozoic Cosmo Supergroup, with gold most commonly hosted in-quartz veins, lodes, sheeted veins, stockworks and saddle reefs, with some gold also hosted within iron-rich sediments.
 Gold also occurs with zinc and silver associated with volcanic-associated massive sulphide deposits.